Energy diminishing implicit-explicit Runge--Kutta methods for gradient flows: Introduction

 Due to the perturbed (i.e., the scaling coefficient $\epsilon^2\ll 1$) Laplacian or biharmonic operators and strong nonlinearities involved in the equations, it is difficult to design an efficient and accurate time discretization scheme which resolve dynamics and steady states of the corresponding phase-field models.
 Moreover, another challenging issue for numerical approximations is to preserve the energy dissipation law which intrinsically holds for all these models.
 Numerical evidence has shown that non-physical oscillations may happen when the energy stability is violated.
 Therefore, a satisfactory numerical strategy needs to balance accuracy, efficiency and nonlinear stability of the solution.

 There have been a wide range of studies for the construction of various numerical schemes preserving the energy dissipation law at a discrete level.
-Some popular and significant implicit time stepping work includes convex splitting methods \cite{conv1,conv2} and Crank-Nicolson type scheme \cite{CHCN1,CHCN2}.
+Some popular and significant implicit time stepping work includes convex splitting methods \cite{epitaxy3,conv2} and Crank-Nicolson type scheme \cite{CHCN1,CHCN2}.
 The deficiency of these methods is the expense of solving a nonlinear system of equations at each time step.
 While in contrast to fully implicit schemes, implicit-explicit (also named semi-implicit) methods treats the nonlinear term explicitly and the linear term implicitly, and to solve these linearly implicit problems, it only requires solving a linear system of equations at every time step.
-Such methods may date back to the work of Chen and Shen \cite{IMEXpf1} in the phase-field context, and so far there have been developed many techniques and skills to design such schemes, see, e.g. \cite{gradsys,yang2015SDC,mixedvar,splitting1,robust,ATA,IMEXAC,ACCH}.
-Based on the idea of the invariant energy quadratization (IEQ) method (see, e.g. \cite{IEQ1,IEQ2}), Shen et al. \cite{SAV1,SAV2} proposed the scalar auxiliary variable (SAV) method, which can easily render the unconditional energy decay property.
-However, the energy considered in these methods is modified and different from the exact original energy.
-In another direction, exponential time differencing (ETD) methods for the Allen--Cahn equation and other semilinear parabolic equations have attracted much attention.
+Such methods may date back to the work of Chen and Shen \cite{IMEXpf1} in the phase-field context, and so far there have been developed many techniques and skills to design such schemes, see, e.g., \cite{SAVRK,ACCH,splitting1,robust,ATA,opspltLi,yang2015SDC,xuyan,Wangxm,exRKAC}.
+Based on the idea of the invariant energy quadratization (IEQ) method (see, e.g., \cite{IEQ1,IEQ2}), Shen et al. \cite{robust,SAV2} proposed the scalar auxiliary variable (SAV) method, which can easily render the unconditional energy decay property.
+Some modified SAV methods are developed recently \cite{SAVxu,SAVcheng,SAVqiao,TWY-JSC22}.
+However, the energy considered in these methods is modified from the original energy.
+In another direction, exponential time differencing (ETD) methods for the Allen--Cahn equation and other semilinear parabolic equations have attracted much recent attention.
 Du et al. \cite{ETD1} has shown that ETD and ETDRK2 schemes unconditionally preserve maximum bound property (MBP) and energy stability (but not the dissipation law).
-For the thin film model (or MBE model), authors of \cite{epitaxial1, epitaxy4,epxywithornot} offer nice results concerning stability analysis and error estimates of the ETD schemes.
-For more information, stability analysis and more applications of ETD schemes can be found in \cite{ETDstiff,ETDanal}.
+In particular, \cite{fuyangetd} establishes the original energy stability for ETDRK2.
+For the thin film model (or MBE model), some interesting results concerning stability analysis and error estimates for the ETD schemes are obtained in \cite{ETDstiff,ETDanal,epitaxial1,epitaxy4,epxywithornot}.
+Moreover, it is shown in \cite{fimRk} that fully implicit Runge-Kutta methods can decrease the energy of gradient systems, but the existence and uniqueness of the solution are still open problems.
+Another class of implicit Runge--Kutta methods for phase-field models is based on convex splitting approach, which demonstrates some good stability properties \cite{convexsplitphasefield}.